bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

 When one creates a condition, one can calculate its fulfillment length (e.g. 96).
 The more complex the condition, the larger its fulfillment length will be.
 A BigchainDB federation can put an upper limit on the allowed fulfillment length, as a way of capping the complexity of conditions (and the computing time required to validate them).

-If someone tries to make a condition where the output of a threshold condition feeds into the input of another "earlier" threshold condition (i.e. in a closed logical circuit), then their computer will take forever to calculate the (infinite) "condition URI", at least in theory.
+If someone tries to make a condition where the output of a threshold condition feeds into the input of another ¡°earlier¡± threshold condition (i.e. in a closed logical circuit), then their computer will take forever to calculate the (infinite) ¡°condition URI¡±, at least in theory.
 In practice, their computer will run out of memory or their client software will timeout after a while.

 Outputs
 -------